BitEscrow/escrow-sdk/README.md

 [![Integration Tests](https://github.com/BitEscrow/escrow-core/actions/workflows/integration.yml/badge.svg?branch=master)](https://github.com/BitEscrow/escrow-core/actions/workflows/integration.yml)

+> If you are looking to use the BitEscrow API, check out our [Developer Documentation](https://bitescrow.dev) resources and [Replit Container](https://replit.com/@cscottdev/escrow-core).

 # escrow-core

-A secure, private protocol for locking Bitcoin into a smart contract, with non-custodial escrow of funds.
+A secure, private protocol for locking Bitcoin to a smart contract, with non-custodial escrow of funds.

-> If you are looking to use the BitEscrow API, check out our [Developer Documentation](https://bitescrow.dev) resources and [Replit Container](https://replit.com/@cscottdev/escrow-core).

 Key Features: